613-293-8103

 Dyno testing and reliability of results

 While dyno graphing software can monitor and compensate for variations in temperature, barometric pressure, intake air and exhaust gas temperatures, etc., it cannot reliably compensate for inaccurate feedback from the roller itself.
-When a roller lacks precision or is prone to vibration, spikes in torque and speed will randomly appear in the test results.
+When a roller lacks precision or is prone to vibration, spikes in torque and speed will appear at random in the test results.
 When this random data contaminates test results, accurate tuning becomes problematic.
-For example, air and fuel flow adjustments are fine-tuned based upon the data generated by repeated passes on the dyno.
+For example, air and fuel flow adjustments are fine-tuned based on data generated by repeated dyno passes.
 But how can these adjustments be made accurately when the dyno results are inconsistent?

 By installing a roller with a precision of 0.00001 inches and paring it with vibration-free bearings and pillow blocks on concrete footings, we eliminate these false torque and speed spikes so that our test data that can be consistently replicated from pass-to-pass and our technicians can fine-tune engines with accuracy.